alcapitan/avignon-edt/README.md

 curl https://avignon-edt.alcapitan.me/api/events?classroom=&ue=&group=&date=
 ```

+The date parameter is in the format `YYYY-MM-DD`, and the other parameters must exactly match the values in the `classroom_events` table.

-To debug the systemd service (linked to `app.sh`), use the following command:
+To debug the systemd service, use the following command:

 ```bash
 sudo journalctl -u avignon-edt.service